apache/activemq-cli-tools/README.md

 Apache ActiveMQ Command Line Tools
 ==================================

-The ActiveMQ Command Line Tools project is home to several CLI based projects useful for users of the ActiveMQ and ActiveMQ Artemis messaging brokers
+The ActiveMQ Command Line Tools project is home to several CLI based projects useful for users of the ActiveMQ Classic and ActiveMQ Artemis messaging brokers

 ## ActiveMQ KahaDB Export Tool

-This tool can be used to export a KahaDB or MultiKahaDB store to Artemis XML format.
+This tool can be used to export a KahaDB or MultiKahaDB store to Artemis' XML format.
 The resulting XML document can then be imported into an Artemis broker (version 2.0.0+) using the Artemis CLI tool.
-See [Artemis CLI tool](https://activemq.apache.org/artemis/docs/2.0.0/tools.html)
+See [Artemis CLI tool](https://activemq.apache.org/components/artemis/documentation/latest/data-tools.html#data-tools)

 ### Usage
 ```